 They make their way to the building in the harbor when they find an old customs house where they find the old ship manifests.
 Reading through them Nate finds a listing of large gold statue and turns the page to find a picture of El Dorado.
 It is also here that Nate tells Elena about the importance of the ring around his neck.
 He tells here that it was Sir Francis Drake's ring with the words "Sic parvis magna" which was his motto meaning "Greatness comes from small beginnings" along with a date 29th January 1596, one day after he had supposedly died.
 There were also other numbers their that Nate says were the co-ordinates where he found the coffin.
 They the make their way to the balcony of the customs house and they see the escape boat down by the dock.
 Elena asks drake if she can stay behind and take a few more shots while he brought the boat around.
 Drake agrees suspiciously and makes his way down towards to boat and he sees Eddy's men loading up the boat with supplies.
 Right before he is about to take them on, Elena shows up and stops him.
 She says she saw something very important and shows Nate a video that she had taken in which Sully is walking with Roman and his henchmen Navarro into a helicopter.
 It all seems very suspicious but Nate claims that he knows Sully and he would never back stab him.
 Elena says she saw the helicopter go north of the Island and Nate concludes that they must be going to the monastery as there was nothing else there.

 On August 8, 2008 Naughty Dog released a patch in Europe and North America that added trophy support to the game.
 There are a total of forty-seven trophies to be obtained in the game and are the same as the medal system that was in the game prior.
 Uncharted was the first game to introduce the Platinum trophy which is awarded when all other trophies have been unlocked.
 This has become a mainstay in every PS3 game to support trophies.
-The trophies are not retroactive and can only be unlocked when you start a new save game from the beginning.
+The trophies are not retroactive and can only be unlocked when the player starts a new save game from the beginning.
 The reason for this is because of Naughty Dog worrying about save sharing and having people unlock trophies they did not earn themselves.

 - As fans of the independent cult television series Firefly, the Naughty Dog crew has admitted partially basing the image of main protagonist Nathan Drake on Firefly's protagonist, Captain Mal Reynolds, played by Nathan Fillion.